- John Miliauskas – Director of the Towson University Marching Band

 Liz Niemiec comes to us as a recent graduate from the Massachusetts School of Professional Psychology, in Boston, MA.
 With a Masters of Arts in Professional Psychology (2010), and a Certificate of Advanced Graduate Study in School Psychology (2012), Liz returned home to Maryland, where she now works as a School Psychologist for Baltimore City Public Schools.

 Liz has been instructing high school guard for over 10 years in Montgomery County, MD.
 After several years of marching and working with under-developed colorguard programs with little knowledge, funding, and resources, Liz dedicated her career to revamping these programs, as well as spreading awareness and appreciation for the activity throughout the area.
-Liz is proud to have served as the colorguard caption head for Quince Orchard High School (2005-2009) and Paint Branch High School (2001-2005; 2012-present).
+Liz is proud to have served as the colorguard caption head for Quince Orchard High School (2005-2009) and Paint Branch High School (2001-2005; 2012-2013).
 During her time there, Liz also established indoor guard programs at each school, and eventually worked to combine the groups in 2006 and 2009.

 Percussion Caption Head